Memory Management with std::remove()

 Source

-array and initialize it.std::remove()
+array and initialize it. - We then use

-to move the 3
+to move the3

-s to the end of the array and calculate the new size.This approach ensures that you manage memory correctly when working with dynamic arrays and std::remove()
+This approach ensures that you manage memory correctly when working with dynamic arrays and std::remove()

 .